Original Author. "Original Title of Document." Original Print Publication Title in Italics, Original Day Month Year, URL. Accessed Day Month Year.

 Do a general search.
 Note: You will have more success with Pop Culture Universe (1920s) and American History.
 For primary sources, click on Advanced Search and click in the Documents and/or Media Box.

 Look for ebooks and other sources.
+For secondary sources, try this page (type in 1920s and your search term).
 For primary documents search this page.

 Miss something?
 Watch the Video Tutorial for an overview of Sources and Works Cited with MyBib.com.